top of page

 Relationships are as unique as the people in them.
 Whether you're in a monogamous, polyamorous, queer, or non-traditional partnership, you deserve a space where your love and connection are affirmed and supported.

-I’ve been trained in relationship therapy with Alan Fruzzetti, and I firmly believe in the power of clear, consistent, and purposeful conversations.
+I’ve been trained in relationship therapy by Alan Fruzzetti, and I firmly believe in the power of clear, consistent, and purposeful conversations.
 Our work begins by identifying shared goals among partners and creating a safe, respectful space for partners to feel heard and understood.

 The goals of family therapy are to: